ncatlab/nlab-content/pages/22348.md

 \subsection{Stability and simplicity in model theory}

 Let us now describe how situses can be used to reformulate two notions of model theory: stability and simplicity of a first-order theory.
+An alternative and more general approach is given in the next section on the Shelah's dividing lines which completely covers simplicity(NTP).

 \subsubsection{Stability. }